 A Port that has been aged in a barrel instead of a bottle.
 The process allows the wine to take on a nutty aroma, and to loose its red color over time (turning a tawny brown).
 The best examples are usually labeled in decades, such as a 10-year-old, 20-year-old or 40-year-old.
 Inexpensive tawny ports may be a blend of red and white port, and do not resemble the real thing in any way.
 The US and Australia make fortified wines that they continue to label "Port" and the tawny versions of some of these are a relative bargain.

 Another name for "legs."
 A much over used and meaningless wine tasting term.
-It refers to the streams that are seen on the side of the glass after swirling.
-While too many so called experts explain this as being related to the body, or the amount of glycerin in the wine, it is actually a function of the alcohol, and has no relation to the quality of the wine at all.
+It refers to the streams that are seen on the side of the glass after swirling (also called tears).
+While too many so called experts explain this as being related to the body, or the amount of glycerin in the wine, it is actually a function of the evaporation rate of alcohol (the Marangoni Effect), and has no relation to the quality of the wine at all.